Elsapro/wikijs/employment/stages-of-grief.md

      merit in their words.

--  Takek the time to record yourself.
-What so you aound like when  you talk?
+-  Take the time to record yourself  so you know what you asund like when  you talk?